benkemt/S7-Server-Iso-on-tcp/README.md

 ### CSV-Based Dynamic Configuration

-The server now uses a CSV-based configuration file (`dresse.csv`) to dynamically initialize Data Blocks.
+The server now uses a CSV-based configuration file ('address.csv') to dynamically initialize Data Blocks.
 This allows you to modify the server's memory layout without changing code or recompiling.

 #### CSV Format